For peace of mind, insure your vehicle with cargo insurance

-Vehicle insurance can be added on AEC client portal, you can find tutorial here, or you can request AEC branch from which the vehicle will be shipped to add insurance, branch contacts here.
+Vehicle insurance can be added on AEC client portal or you can request AEC branch from which the vehicle will be shipped to add insurance, branch contacts here.

-Full Cover Insurance – Vehicles must be less than 15 years old and in good condition.
+Full Cover Insurance – vehicles must be less than 15 years old1 and in good condition.

 - No cover for rust, oxidation, mold, scratching, denting, chipping of paint, bruising, discoloration, marring, and costs of repainting, electrical and/or mechanical derangement.This exclusion applies mostly when there is only paint damage (scratches mostly) and no other bigger damages.
-But for example if the door panel or the bumper is broken for example, then the insurance will pay for the repair/replacement including the paint cost
+But for example, if the door panel or the bumper is broken, then the insurance will pay for the repair/replacement including the paint cost.

 - Antique Vehicles always require a special request.

-- There is always a 3% deductible over the vehicle’s value (minimum USD $250).
+- There is always a 3% deductible over the vehicle’s value (minimum $250).